oroinc/documentation/backend/api/actions.rst

    :header: "Group Name","Responsibility of Processors","Description"
    :widths: 15, 15, 30

-   "initialize","The context initialization.","Also, the processors from this group are executed during the generation of the API documentation."
+    "initialize","Context initialization.","Processors from this group are executed during the generation of the API documentation."
     "resource_check","Checking whether the requested resource type is accessible via API and validating the request parameters.","--"
-   "normalize_result","Building the action result.","The processors from this group are executed even if an exception has been thrown by a processor of one of the previous groups.
+    "normalize_result","Building the action result.","The processors from this group are executed even if a processor from previous groups throws an exception.
 For implementation details, see |NormalizeResultActionProcessor|."

-For examples of usage, see the ``handleOptionsItem``, ``handleOptionsList``, ``handleOptionsSubresource`` and ``handleOptionsRelationship`` methods of |RequestActionHandler|.
+See the ``handleOptionsItem``, ``handleOptionsList``, ``handleOptionsSubresource`` and ``handleOptionsRelationship`` methods of |RequestActionHandler| as examples.

 .. _web-api--auxiliary-actions: